open-mmlab/mmpretrain/docs/en/user_guides/finetune.md

 When new dataset is small and shares the domain with the pre-trained dataset, we might want to freeze the first several stages' parameters of the backbone, that will help the network to keep ability to extract low-level information learnt from pre-trained model.
-In MMClassification, you can simply specify how many stages to freeze by `frozen_stages` argument.
+In MMPretrain, you can simply specify how many stages to freeze by `frozen_stages` argument.
 For example, to freeze the first two stages' parameters, just use the following configs: